 Our leathers are sourced from the best tanneries in the world.
-We use only premium grade vegetable tanned leathers which are chosen for their unique characteristics, beauty and quality.
+We use only premium grade leathers and the majority are vegetable tanned.
+Some mineral tanning processes are used to achieve the lighter colours.
+In every case the leathers are chosen for their unique characteristics, beauty and quality.
 Our suppliers adhere to strict production and environmental impact codes.

 We are highly selective and the result is a product that will last a lifetime.

 Treated well your leather products should last a lifetime - Our leathers age gently over time, colours naturally change and darken and each piece develops a distinct and unique character.
 Here are a few tips to keep you items looking at their best...

 Colour Transfer - With all naturally dyed products there is a risk of pigment rubbing off the straps and bag leather when they are new, be careful and avoid wearing light coloured clothing for the first few weeks.
 We suggest rubbing with a clean dry cloth to check periodically - you can treat the leather with a neutral leather cream if the colour transfer persists.
 Also be careful not to let pigment from dark coloured clothing (such as denim) transfer to your bag during prolonged contact.

 Breaking-in period - Leather is a natural product and after the tanning process some pieces may be slightly stiff to start with.
 The leather straps will soften up after a few weeks depending frequency of use.
 Occasionally treat with a leather conditioner to maintain suppleness.

 Stretching - Do not overfill a bag.
 Leather stretches out, but not back and it will never really return to its original state.
 If you stretch a leather bag when wet or very humid, it will move even faster.
 Carry just the right amount and this takes care of itself.